 - Low socio-economic background: those who are in receipt of the full maintenance loan

 - Students who have not previously taken part in an overseas study, work or volunteering programme at the University of Westminster will be given priority if there are not enough places available to meet demand.

 If there are insufficient exchange places, students will be offered an alternative mobility opportunity (e.g. summer school).

 If your application is unsuccessful, the Student Mobility Team will advise you of the reasons.

 If you have additional needs and have found an exchange that fits with your degree, the first step is to discuss it with your course tutor or your academic exchange coordinator to find out what support they can give you.

 You can also contact our Disability Learning Support team for confidential advice.

-The Outward Mobility Team would be happy to meet with you and help you prepare for your exchange.
+The Student Mobility Team would be happy to meet with you and help you prepare for your exchange.

-Once you have been confirmed to go abroad you should have a look at our pages on what to do before, during and after your trip.
+Once you have been confirmed to go abroad, have a look at our pages on what to do before, during and after your trip.
 These pages will provide you with helpful checklists and tips to ensure that you are fully prepared for your experience.